pgtipping/Synthalyst/memory-bank/progress.md

 ### Accessibility Improvements Completed

 - Fixed all color contrast issues identified in the accessibility audit:
-  - Updated navigation links in Header component to use darker text color (text-gray-700) for better contrast
+  - Updated navigation links in Header component to use darker text color (text-gray-900) for better contrast
-  - Updated Footer component to use lighter text color (text-gray-300) for better contrast against dark background
-  - Modified Button component to use higher contrast colors for better accessibility
-  - Updated primary color in globals.css to a darker shade (--primary: 221.2 83.2% 43.3%) for better contrast
+  - Updated text colors in dropdown menus and buttons for better visibility
-  - Fixed specific components with contrast issues:
-    - Updated the Contact Sales button in PricingSection to use text-gray-900 and border-gray-400
-    - Changed the Login button in Header from variant="ghost" to variant="outline" with text-gray-900
-    - Updated the Breadcrumb component to use text-gray-700 instead of text-muted-foreground
+  - Enhanced the Breadcrumb component with better contrast ratios
+  - Added proper aria-labels to buttons without visible text
+  - Added proper labels to form elements, especially file inputs
 - Achieved a perfect accessibility audit score of 100/100
 - All text elements now meet WCAG contrast ratio standards
-- Created a comprehensive performance optimization plan with detailed steps for:
-  - Reducing render-blocking resources
-  - Improving Largest Contentful Paint (LCP)
-  - Reducing JavaScript execution time
-  - Adding source maps for better debugging
-  - Implementing SEO optimizations
-- Established a 4-week implementation timeline for all optimizations
-- Committed and pushed all changes to the main branch
+- Confirmed improvements with a follow-up accessibility audit

 ### ApplyRight UI and PDF Generation Improvements